Chla7H/System-Ban-Discord/README.md

 Join us at our Discord server for support and community discussions : [discord.gg/mega](https://discord.gg/2P8UMqYuCf).

 ## License
-This project is licensed under [MEGA License](LICENSE).
+This project is licensed under [MTD License](LICENSE).
 See the LICENSE file for more details.

 ## Acknowledgements
 - Code by Mega Team Development®